adamtigre/celo-tutorial/README.md

         admin = payable(msg.sender);
     }
 ```
-The event we created (CreateBond) will be emitted when we create a new bond. if you notice, you will ovserve we used keyword indexed for party one and party 2.
-This is because we want them to be querried easily by their name from the transaction logs.
+The event we created (CreateBond) will be emitted when we create a new bond. if you notice, you will observe we used keyword indexed for party one and party 2.
+This is because we want them to be queried easily by their name from the transaction logs.

 The constructor sets the admin variable as the address of the person that deployed the contract.